Physical Address

 }

-Now we are almost done, we just need to filter out data according to given date range.
+Now we are almost done, we just need to filter out data according to the given date range.
 For that, we have created another state named allProducts, so the reason behind this is to perform operations on the data without resetting previous data.
 So at fetching time, we have assigned response data in this state.

-After that, we have created filtered variable to store filtered data, in this we have applied filter() method on allProducts state, where we fetched product date in productDate variable.
-Then lastly we added conditions to get filtered data, here we are just checking where productDate should be between startDate and endDate().
+After that, we created a filtered variable to store filtered data, in this, we applied the filter() method on allProducts states, where we fetched the product date in the product date variable.
+Lastly, we added conditions to get filtered data, here we are just checking where productDate should be between startDate and endDate().

 const [allProducts, setAllProducts] = useState([]);